 Vertebrate palaeontology is the study of ancient vertebrates.
-My name is Sven Sachs and this website introduces the research by me and my colleagues in the field of palaeoherpetology (the study of fossil reptiles and amphibians).
-I am an associate researcher at the Naturkunde-Museum in Bielefeld (Germany) and my current research focuses on Mesozoic fossil tetrapods, particularly marine reptiles such as plesiosaurs, mosasaurs, sea turtles and thalattosuchian crocodyliforms.
-More information about my ongoing and previous work is provided at projects and publications.
+My name is Sven Sachs and this website introduces the research by me and my colleagues in the field of palaeoherpetology (a subfield of vertebrate palaeontology that includes the study of fossil reptiles and amphibians).
+I am an associate researcher at the Naturkunde-Museum in Bielefeld (Germany) and my current research focuses on Mesozoic marine reptiles and in particular on plesiosaurs, mosasaurs, sea turtles and thalattosuchian crocodyliforms.
+For more information about my ongoing and previous work visit research and publications.

 Global perspective on Mesozoic marine amniotes